 In keeping with the theme of hidden bars and speakeasies that Mancunians love so much, and while a visual spectacle inside, the bar features no signage outside other than a neon sign that gleams the word ‘open’ and a make-shift sign below saying ‘cocktails’.
 The secrecy adds to the exclusivity of the Ancoats bar scene and feels all the more a treat for guests who do find the front door.

-Taking over the space from a local fish and chips shop, the bar front could easily be mistaken for one of the many takeaways that dot up and down Swan St and Great Ancoats St.
+Taking over the space from a local fish and chips shop, the bar front could easily be mistaken for one of the many takeaways that dot up and down Swan Street and Great Ancoats Street.

 Sammy’s offers up an array of delicious cocktails, serving drinks in vintage Champagne coupes from its 60s white drinks cabinet that are then shaken up on its glass-topped wooden bar.